Storm surprised Elissa Cunane available at No. 17, but finding her a spot on roster not certain

-Whether the Storm needed to find a center in the WNBA draft is a matter of debate, but there’s no question Seattle got great value when it selected Elissa Cunane with the No. 17 overall choice in the second round on Monday night, April 11.
+Whether the Storm needed to find a center in the WNBA draft is a matter of debate, but there’s no question Seattle got great value when it selected Elissa Cunane with the No. 17 overall choice in the second round Monday night.

 “The plan was to bolster our front court,” Storm coach Noelle Quinn said.
 “When you go through the (evaluation) process and as the draft happens certain things occur that kind of makes you pivot.